ACCESS Autumn School 2026

 What is the cost of participating?

-There is a registration fee of £125, ACCESS will cover the full costs of two nights’ accommodation and all meals.
+The registration fee was £125, ACCESS will cover the full costs of two nights’ accommodation and all meals.

 Participants will cover their own travel costs and travel insurance.